junxit/us-congress-bills-112/metadata.md

 - 2012-10-12 — Referred to the Committee on Financial Services, and in addition to the Committees on Education and the Workforce, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-10-12 — Referred to the Committee on Financial Services, and in addition to the Committees on Education and the Workforce, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-10-12 — Referred to the Committee on Financial Services, and in addition to the Committees on Education and the Workforce, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-11-14 — Considered under suspension of the rules. (consideration: CR H6351-6352)
+- 2012-11-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6570.
+- 2012-11-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-11-14 — Mr. Garrett moved to suspend the rules and pass the bill.
+- 2012-11-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6351-6352)
+- 2012-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6351-6352)